Lean Flow | Learning to Make Process Flow | Principles of Lean

 “Make a continuous process flow to surface issues”

 Now that everyone has squeezed in, doors close after a couple of attempts, and then everyone patiently waits while it goes up.
+And then, in an ordered or unordered order, the batch of people pile out of the lift.
 Then the process starts again.

 Now think about all the other people who took the escalator.
-One by one, they aligned themselves in an orderly file continually moving forward towards the escalator.
+One by one, they aligned themselves in an orderly file continually flowing forward towards the escalator.
 The people who are in a hurry go up the left side while everyone else stands still on the right.
 When they reach the top, they then walk off when the time is right, one by one.
-The batch was replaced by “flow”.
+The batch was replaced by “lean flow”.

 And this is the same concept that can be used to battle procrastination and even creating a new idea, product, or service.
 Too often, we batch up every new idea in the hope that it will be perfect.
 We delay starting; we delay doing the first step until we feel like we know everything.
 This is the same as a batch.
 The flow version would tell us to start with the first action that helps us move towards where we think we want to go.